Resolution 181: The Partition Resolution of 29 November 1947

 Although the U.N.
 Charter is considered a “law-making treaty”, the United Nations itself is not an international legislature that can make laws or pass legislations.

+it was not in the UN mandate to create states.
 The United Nations had no business offering the nation of one people to the people of many nations.
 Its General Assembly had neither the legal nor the legislative powers to impose such a resolution or to convey title of a territory; Articles 10, 11 and 14 of the UN Charter bestows the right on the General Assembly merely to recommend resolutions.

 GA Res181 never went to the Security Council for approval, therefore it remained as a 'recommendation'.
 Here is a paragraph from the UN Charter and The Security Council: